Service Records Check

 “If the car you’re looking at buying doesn’t have a service history or it’s a sparse history with a couple of old receipts and not much more, why buy the car or take unnecessary risks with your money?
 If you ignore this important step it could be a costly mistake down the road.
 There are probably hundreds if not thousands of similar cars to the one you’re interested in buying, that have a wonderful service history.
 I’d advise that you buy one of those and leave a dubious or suspicious car for someone else

 It’s incredibly easy for a private owner or dealership to falsify or fabricate a car service history.
 All you need to do is buy a rubber stamp that has the name, address and phone number of a car workshop (that should cost about £10.)
 Next, contact the supplying dealers i.e Ford, Vauxhall, Volkswagen etc and order a replacement service book (£25).
 Finally, fill the book with rubber stamps and fake dates/mileages.

-A fake service history can mask mileage discrepancies and dramatically increase the profit margin for the existing car owner whether that be a private seller or dealership.
-These types of scams are going on throughout the UK right now so it’s very important you take precautions.
+A fake service history can mask mileage discrepancies and dramatically increase the profit margin for the existing car owner whether.
+These types of scams are going on throughout the UK right now so it’s very important to be cautious.